Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

-where $ C_{1}= \sigma_{q}(L_{p}^{2})^{q}\left(\frac{(p+1)!}{-g(-R_{p})}\right)^{\frac{pq}{p+1}}$ and $ C_{2}= \theta_{p}(L_{p}^{1})^{P+1}\frac{(p+1)!}{-g(-R_{p})}.$ Using Lemma \ref{lemcv}, with $\theta=\frac{p+1}{pq}$ we get our statements. \end{proof}
+where $ C_{1}= \sigma_{q}(L_{p}^{2}(L_p^1)^p)^{q}\left(\frac{(p+1)!}{-g(-R_{p}^{e})}\right)^{\frac{pq}{p+1}}$ and $ C_{2}= \left(\theta_{1,p}(L_{p}^{1})^{p+1} + \theta_{2,p}\right) \frac{(p+1)!}{-g(-R_{p}^{e})}.$ Using Lemma \ref{lemcv}, with $\theta=\frac{p+1}{pq}$ we get our statements. \end{proof}

-\begin{remark} Note that when the objective function $f$ is uniformly convex of order $p+1$, \cite{DoiNes:21} proves linear convergence for their algorithm in function values.
-Our results are more general, i.e., we provide convergence rates for GCHO algorithm depending on a general uniform convexity parameter. \end{remark}
+\begin{remark} Contrary to Theorem \ref{th:MHO}, under KL we prove in Theorem \ref{Thm:kl} that the original sequence $(x_k)_{k\geq 0}$ converge in function values.
+When the objective function $f$ is uniformly convex of order $p+1$ and $g$ not necessarily with full domain, \cite{DoiNes:21} proves linear convergence for their algorithm in function values.
+Our results are different, i.e., we provide convergence rates for GCHO algorithm for possibly nonconvex objective~$f$. \end{remark}